karthiknmenon/Task-Manager/README.md

 # SurveySparrow-Todo
-A one page Tasks to do application built using HTML, CSS|SCSS and JS
+A one page todo-list application built using HTML, CSS|SCSS and JS, jquery.
+Validation using JqValidator.
+Tasks are saved as JSON objects and retrieved on subsequent page refresh.